-Join Katerina for Postpartum and Specialty Yoga Classes!
+Join Katerina for Fertility, Prenatal, Postpartum and Specialty Yoga Classes!
 Any Time – Any Place!

 I was exposed to yoga long before studios were on every street-corner, when my parents hired a teacher to lead classes for them and a few friends in our living room.
 Although I dabbled with a few poses growing up and a few classes once I got to high school, my own practice really blossomed when I spent my first year after college volunteering in New Orleans and discovered that yoga was the only thing that really helped me stay grounded.
 I started going to yoga classes at Wild Lotus Yoga almost daily, and was especially taken by Sean Johnson’s soulful combination of flow and music, which felt like the ultimate therapy.

 The following summer I enrolled in yoga teacher training at Sonic Yoga in New York, and that month changed everything for me.